sffc/socketio-file-upload/README.md

 Socket.IO File Upload
 =====================

-This module provide functionality to upload files from a browser to a Node.JS server that runs Socket.IO.
+This module provides functionality to upload files from a browser to a Node.JS server that runs Socket.IO.
+Throughout the process, if their browser supports WebSockets, the user will not submit a single HTTP request.

 The intended audience are single-page web apps, but other types of Node.JS projects may benefit from this library.

 The module is released under the X11 open-source license.